-For example, if you gift your husband a birthday present, there is a big chance that you will get yours when it’s your birthday.
+For example, if you give your husband a birthday present, there is a big chance that you will get yours when it’s your birthday.
 This is what a balanced reciprocal relationship means.

-It is the selfish attempt to get everything and giving either little or nothing in return.
+It is a selfish attempt to get everything and give either little or nothing in return.
 For instance, a student who helps his professor with tasks outside academic activities so that they can access test questions is displaying a negative reciprocal relationship.

 Why is reciprocity important?